intelligent-machine-learning/dlrover/docs/deployment/controller.md

-# Depoloy dlrover job controller on Minikube cluster
+# Deploy dlrover job controller on Minikube cluster

 Here we would like to introuce how to depoly dlrover job controller on minikube cluster step by step.